-• Adaptability to different error metrics: Our algorithms can be adapted with only minor modifications, which do not alter their time complexity, to minimize different error metrics, such as the sum squared error, sum squared relative error, and maximum error of the approximation.
+be adapted with only minor modifications, which do not alter their time complexity, to minimize different error metrics, such as the sum squared error, sum squared relative error, and maximum error of the approximation.
+We further discuss extensions when the application requires strict error bounds or a combination of error and space bounds.